ploymahloy/ploymahloy/README.md

 ### Here's what I'm working on 👋

 - 🔭 I’m currently working on ...
-To-Do List in Typescript, Personal Site
+Dictionary App, Personal Site
 - 🌱 I’m currently learning ...
 Typescript, SQL
 - 👯 I’m looking to collaborate on ...
 React
 - 🤔 I’m looking for help with ...
 My first web dev role!